Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project overview

 With the predicted future population growth in Tāmaki Makaurau Auckland, there will be greater travel demand on our existing networks and infrastructure.
-This means we need to consider a range of tools to optimise our current transport corridors by using the space we have more efficiently and effectively.
-To achieve this, the city needs to make better use of the existing transport network and focus on travel time savings by improving efficiency for freight, high occupancy vehicles, and providing safe, effective and resilient transport options.
+This means we need to consider a range of tools to optimise our transport networks by using the space we have more efficiently and effectively.
+To achieve this, the city needs to make better use of the existing network and focus on travel time savings by improving efficiency for freight and high occupancy vehicles, while providing safe, effective and resilient transport options.
 The Strand Optimisation project is one of many projects that aims to achieve this change.

 • Project aims